 Buccal Fat Removal

-What is buccal lipectomy?
-Buccal lipectomy is the removal of a pocket of fat in your cheeks.
+Buccal lipectomy is the removal of a pocket of cheek fat.
 There are many misconceptions about this procedure but the bottom line is: its safe, quick and no more painful than a cavity filling at your dentist.